North Carolina's Spot in Latest Bracketology

 In this story:

-Entering Saturday, the Tar Heels were 5-1 in games without Caleb Wilson, who was on track to return to the lineup against the Blue Devils.
-However, he suffered a broken thumb in Thursday's practice, which required season-ending surgery, according to ESPN's Senior NBA Insider Shams Charania.
+- “Obviously, there’s tremendous sadness for him," Davis said.
+"I’ve talked about how special, obviously he’s a special player, but just how remarkable of a kid and a teammate he is, and the passion that he has for his teammates, for North Carolina, for being on the floor, for playing in games like this."

-- "North Carolina's Caleb Wilson broke his right thumb in a non-contact drill in practice Thursday and has undergone season-ending surgery," Charania reported.
-"Wilson is expected to be cleared during the NBA predraft process, where he'll compete to be the No. 1 pick in June."
+- "It was a dream for him to play in the ACC in the NCAA tournament, and my heart is broken that he won’t be able to do that," Davis continued.
+"But we finished the regular season.
+Now it’s time to regroup.”

-Late on Saturday night, ESPN's Joe Lunardi released his latest bracket projections, with the Power-5 conference tournaments tipping off this week.
-Here is where North Carolina sits in the latest version of Bracketology.
+Following the results around the country, ESPN's Joe Lunardi released his latest bracket projections, better known as "Bracketology".
+Here is where North Carolina is projected to sit heading into this monumental weekend.

 Loading recommendations...
 Please wait while we load personalized content recommendations